surge-synthesizer/stochas/README.md

 - AAX (ProTools) SDK (only if you need it. disabled by default)

 ### Building
 - Install developer tool chain on your system.
-Windows has been tested with MS C++, Mac has been tested with Clang.
+Windows has been tested with MS C++, Mac has been tested with Clang, Linux with GCC on Ubuntu and Buster
 - Install CMake on your system.
 Go to cmake.org/download
 - If you want to set a particular version add -DSTOCHAS_VERSION=9.9.9 in options below otherwise the version will be 0.9.0
 - VST2 - if you need it you need to add -DVST2_PATH=path-to-vst2-sdk-here to options below